Mariacakovacs/Boiler-Nude/README.md

 * Basic knowledge of CSS, JS, HTML
 * Patience
-* A bottle of wine
+* A bottle of wine and/or a few beers

 # Disclamer #